Whefert/react-portfolio/README.md

 ## Usage

-Simply click the link to browse the website
+Simply click the link to the [deployed application](https://whefert.github.io/react-portfolio/) to browse the website

 ## Credits